emadak47/Battleship/README.md

 5- UpdateGrid(): will update and then display the 'printed' grid of each player.
 The grid keeps record of all the user's past targets.
 (Data structure for storing game status + Dynamic memory managment).

-6- CheckSinkShip(): will check if any of the ships have been fully 'hit' if so, the function will output "You sunk a battleship!".

 Reference: https://www.thesprucecrafts.com/the-basic-rules-of-battleship-411069